Mining in Afghanistan

 Mining in Afghanistan is controlled by the Ministry of Mines and Petroleum in Kabul, which has offices in different parts of the country.
 Afghanistan has over 1,400 mineral fields, containing barite, chromite, coal, copper, gold, iron ore, lead, natural gas, petroleum, precious and semi-precious stones, salt, sulfur, lithium, talc, and zinc, among many other minerals.
 Gemstones include high-quality emeralds, lapis lazuli, red garnet and ruby.
-According to a joint study by The Pentagon and the United States Geological Survey, Afghanistan has an estimated US$1 trillion of untapped minerals.
+According to a joint study by The Pentagon and the United States Geological Survey, Afghanistan has an estimated US$1 trillion+ of untapped minerals, in 2010; because of inflation this amount could be 1.1-1.7x higher.

 There are six lapis mines in Afghanistan, the largest being located in Badakhshan province.
 There are around 12 copper mines in the country, including the Aynak copper deposit located in Logar province.
 Afghanistan's significance from an energy standpoint stems from its geographical position as a transit route for oil, natural gas, and electricity exports from Central Asia to South Asia and the Arabian Sea.
 This potential includes the construction of the Trans-Afghanistan Pipeline gas pipeline.
 The first Afghan oil production began in late 2012.